DONOSTIA-SAN SEBASTIÁN - PINTXO BAR CRAWL

 GANDARIAS JATETXEA 31 de Agosto Kalea, 23, 20003 Donostia-San Sebastián

 More excellent old-style pintxos are served in this always buzzing bar.
-We had the house special, solomillo and pimientos.
+We had the house special, which included solomillo and pimientos (€3.55 per pintxo).
 There is also a Restaurant where the must-have is Vaca Vieja txuleton (old cow rib-eye steak).
-You must try the house red, the excellent Marques Vitoria (€1.70 a glass).
+The house red, the excellent Marqués de Vitoria, was €2.70 per glass.
+We had had a Bideona Samaniego at €6.75 a glass.

 LA CUCHARA DE SAN TELMO 31 de Agosto Kalea 28, 20003 Corr de San Telmo, Donostia-San Sebastián

-This bar is in a side alleyway off of Calle de 31 Augusto.
+This bar is in a side alleyway off Calle de 31 de Augusto.
 Where you will not see any cold pintxos set out on the bar; all the pintxos here are hot (made to order), and you order from the blackboard menu behind the bar.
-We had the foie, salteado compota manzana (foie gras sauteed with apple sauce)
+We had the foie, salteado compota manzana (foie gras sautéed with apple sauce) at €8.

 And cochinillo (suckling pig, which is not always advertised, so you may have to ask for it).